 These portable, charcoal-activated toothbrushes fit comfortably in toiletry bags and any carry-on bags.
 Paired with travel-size toothpaste, you can kiss that travel cold goodbye and say hello to fresh-smelling breath.

 4. Take your vitamins.
 The rapid response effect of vitamins is unproven, but many travelers swear by them.
 Charles Westover, a retired VP of fleet management for a major shipping company, starts taking vitamins two days before flying.
 “I have no idea if it helps at all, but of the hundreds or thousands of flights I have taken, I rarely get colds,” he said.
 “I just take a standard multivitamin, and it has never let me down.”
 The NIH concurs, sort of, stating that no conclusive data has shown that large doses of vitamin C will prevent colds, although it may reduce the severity or duration of symptoms.

 5. Prevent airborne germs.
-The NIH cites airborne germs as one of the top two sources of cold virus infection; some travelers have taken to wearing face masks either to prevent infection, or when they themselves are already infected.
+The NIH cites airborne germs as one of the top two sources of cold virus infection; some travelers have taken to wearing face masks either to prevent infection or to protect others when they themselves are already infected.
 Personally, I wouldn’t last more than a half-hour or so behind a hot mask, but this may be an effective way for some travelers to prevent getting sick after flying.

 If you’re not up for wearing a mask, avoiding germs might be as easy as choosing the window seat.
 One study found that people sitting on the aisle are more likely to contract norovirus, according to TIME.

 Finally, no matter where you’re sitting, you can use your overhead air vent to steer germs away from your face.
 Aviation medicine specialist Dr. Mark Gendreau told NPR that to blow germs away from your mouth and nose, you should angle the flow of air so you can feel it on your hands when they’re in your lap.